Cornell-University-Combat-Robotics/Autonomous-25-26/README.md

 This is a README!

-Autonomous is Super Dooper cool and we love making CLANKERS!!!!
-Tinskins, wirebacks, part buckets, oil guzzlers, and all other sorts.
+Autonomous is Super Dooper cool and we love making ROBOTS!!!!
+Cool guys that will keep us around when Sam Altman pulls a Matrix on us.

 Imagine this is huey with a link to the webstie.